0 0

 Human’s abilities explored – intellectual abilities

-Man’s super abilities to explore, research, investigate, design, test and produce are genuinely exceptional!
+Man’s super skills in exploring, researching, investigating, designing, testing, and producing are genuinely exceptional!
 Here is an excerpt of Deacon Gary Nelson, who encapsulates the implanted abilities given to man:

-We demonstrate and prove that we believe by what we choose to do.
+We demonstrate and prove our beliefs by what we choose to do.
 We proclaim God’s revealed truth to others not only by our words, but also by our actions.
-Our acts of love toward others imitate God in certain ways because he not only told us that he loved us, but his Son died on the cross to prove it.
+Our acts of love toward others imitate God in specific ways because he not only told us that he loved us, but his Son died on the cross to prove it.

 Credit: Deacon Gary Nelson (Year of Faith Liturgical Minute No. 34.
 The Gifts of Intellect and Free Will).